 Ducks-n-Dogs maintain multiple fields over a 35 mile area to create one of the finest Arkansas Duck Hunting locations!
 The hunting operations are situated in the Arkansas, White River area.
 Our guide staff is comprised of local residents who, over a lifetime of duck hunting, have gained an intimate knowledge of the birds and the duck hunting habitat.
 The combination of opportunities afforded by our many locations, and our unparalleled experience, promise you a hunt of a lifetime.

-The duck hunts at the hunting lodge offer opportunities at a variety of Arkansas duck species (Mallard, Widgeon, Wood Duck, Canada Geese, Pintail, Teal, Canvasback, Speckled Belly, Gadwall, Black Duck, Red Head, Snow Geese).
+At Ducks-N-Dogs, our Arkansas hunting lodge offers opportunities at a variety of duck species (Mallard, Widgeon, Wood Duck, Canada Geese, Pintail, Teal, Canvasback, Speckled Belly, Gadwall, Black Duck, Red Head, Snow Geese).
 From the distinctive green head mallards to pass shooting at the speedy teal, you will see a wide array of ducks and enjoy many different shooting opportunities.
 Red heads, widgeon, wood ducks, black ducks, gadwalls and pintails can all be found in this area and our guides are expert in calling and setting you up in the perfect blind locations for the best duck hunts in Stuttgart, Arkansas.

 Rice fields and irrigation reservoirs lead to an annual rest stop for ducks and geese on the Mississippi Flyway, making the area famous worldwide among waterfowl hunters.